 Because of its many responsibilities, the Board has broad research interests.
 Accordingly, we are interested in dissertation topics such as macroeconomics, labor, monetary policy, international trade and finance, banking (including regulatory issues), finance, and econometrics.

-We find that fourth and fifth year students gain the most from this type of internship.
+We find that fourth and fifth year students gain the most from this type of fellowship.
 Occasionally, a third year student is far enough along on his or her dissertation to gain the benefit of the program.

 No. However, candidates must be legally authorized to work in the United States.